grgomrton/coyote-forms/EXAMPLES.md

 }
 ```

-Also one might note the strange value in the permittedValues field.
-Although in the previous example it looked like simply
+One might notice the strange value in the permittedValues field.
+Although in the previous example it looked like
 text values are matched against each-other, in reality the values are matched with a regular expression matcher.
 For simple
 texts it is the same, but there are a couple of special characters, that has special meaning.
 This combination, dot star means any text, including empty text.
-Any characters of any amount.
+Any amount of any characters.

-So this input is totally unbound always can be anything.

 The use of this input becomes clear, once we see the rest of the rule set.